nasa/fprime/docs/UsersGuide/best/rate-group.md

 Passive components will run synchronously on the rate group.
 This has the advantage that if too many things are done on one clock cycle the rate group will slip.
 However, each child will run in sequence.
 Active components will receive the message from the active rate group but will not start until their thread becomes active.
-This allows children to run without blocking each other, however; it becomes harder to detect when too much work is scheduled on for a given cycle period.
+This allows children to run without blocking each other, however; it becomes harder to detect when more work is scheduled in a cycle than can be completed during the cycle because all work runs concurrently and competes for time across multiple threads.